-Marine insurance is always for replacement value in similar condition at destination.
-See below for a list of suggested multiples to get from value at origin to value in Israel.
+Marine insurance is for replacement value in similar condition at destination.

-The 2 ways to get all-risk* shipping insurance.
+The 2 ways to get all-risk (damage and loss) shipping insurance are:

 Insurance related decisions, lists, and documents are due 2 weeks before pickup.

 If by pickup time, you have not given us (or told us that you would give us) a valued inventory, we will insure you for Lump Sum at an optimal deductible–$500 for more than $30,000, $150 for less.
 If you specifically decline all-risk before pickup, we will insure you for Total loss of the shipment (no damage or partial loss) whether or not you have insured elsewhere.
 We strongly suggest that you apply the money which would be used for Total Loss to cover a partial valued inventory.